googlearchive/chromedeveditor/ide/README.md

 one library under test == 1 test file, and they should all be referenced from `all.dart`.

-In order to run the tests, we modify the HTML entry-point slightly to point to `app/spark_test.dart`.
+In order to run the tests, we modify the HTML entry point slightly to point to `app/spark_test.dart`.
 This source file references the entire Spark app as well as the unit tests for the app.